-Even though there are multiple food poisoning symptoms, you will be able to deduce it by the discomfort.
+Even though there are multiple food poisoning symptoms and duration also varies of how long does food poisoning last, you will be able to deduce it by the discomfort.
 In most cases, you will be able to feel cramps in your stomach.
 Unlike stomach bugs, food poisoning affects patients differently.
 If you are confused with which is which, you should study the symptoms that you are undergoing.
 Upon deduction that the discomfort is really from food poisoning, take appropriate action.

 There are many things that you should consider before going to seek help from a medical professional.
 For example, the immune system’s functions, current health state, and severity of symptoms should be evaluated.
 For example, food poisoning can lead to viral gastroenteritis as well.
 In such cases, medication is vital.
 Other than that, regular medication, home rest, proper diet, and hydration are enough to combat most food poisoning cases.